Ukraine’s troops facing ‘huge swarms’ of Russian drones in Kursk retreat

 The colonel, with connections to the General Staff of Ukraine’s army – who has not been named in order for him to speak to The Independent freely – said that his country’s troops were outnumbered by three to one at a minimum, but that became six to one in some areas.

-"So Ukrainian armoured vehicles, thin-skinned vehicles like pickups and ambulances; artillery and other equipment are having to run a relentless gauntlet as they head south towards the Ukrainian border,” the colonel added.
+“So Ukrainian armoured vehicles, thin-skinned vehicles like pickups and ambulances, artillery and other equipment are having to run a relentless gauntlet as they head south towards the Ukrainian border.”

 He said that withdrawing vehicles make easy targets in daytime – less so at night – although Russian drones with night vision or heat-seeking systems can still pinpoint Ukrainian targets.